What is Marine or Ocean Pollution?

 - United Nation’s 14 Goal – Life Below Water focuses on reducing the marine pollution (United Nations)

 People are becoming more aware of global warming and doing their part to reduce it.
-Many countries are taking action to reduce the use of plastics.
+Many countries are now focusing on public awareness and taking action to reduce the use of plastics.
 In 2018, a report by the United Nations shows that more than 65 countries across the world have banned the use of plastic items.
 However, it is every person’s responsibility to maintain the basic cleanliness and not to pollute the environment.
 It is ‘we ourselves’ who can bring this change to the environment and get the marine pollution stopped.

 Some facts and figures about marine pollution